defsprite/postcode-app/README.md

 There is no CI pipeline yet, this project is used for local development only at this time.

 ## Deployment
-There is no setup for a production or staging system yet, this project is used for local development only at this time.
+There is no setup for a production or staging system yet.